There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 There are many layers to your brand identity.

-It starts internally (for you or your team), when you define your core values.
+It starts internally (for you or your online marketing team), when you define your core values, business goals, and your mission statement.

 - What do you believe in?